DannaCojocari/LFA_Course/Labs/Lab1/REPORT_TEMPLATE.md

 ```

-* To determine delta I implemented a function called "transitions" which takes as a parameter the productions.
-For the transition set, the first two values are the non-terminal and terminal, and the last one represents the state.
-If the state is not present, then the state is marked as final.
+* To determine delta I implemented a function called "transitions".
+The function takes every production rule.
+It extracts the non-terminal and terminal variable, the third one represents the state.
+If no valid state is found, it assumes that the state is final.

 ```